infinum/design-handbook/Design process/Discovery/Usability testing.md

 12. Leave the Participate app open in the background and open the InVision link added to home screen

+*Remote testing.* Much easier than above.
+1. Send participant 🗝 [email](https://docs.google.com/document/d/1tJWRe_ynST6CYKGrWsqAEq9m1Hobp6sBsf1titqIo0I/edit?usp=sharing) with both links to Zoom and Maze.

 ### The session

-1. At the beginninng, make sure the user feels comfortable and calm.
+<br>1.
+At the beginninng, make sure the user feels comfortable and calm.
 Be friendly, so the user feels relaxed, but not too friendly because we need to get objective answers and opinions from them.
 In true Balkan manner, offer them some juice and snacks.
-2. Next, we use a script with [**Interview guides**](https://drive.google.com/drive/folders/1HZk2ez9spfpvNBYwz68wOcP9kX06-4EW?usp=sharing) to conduct usability testing, and always keep the text in front of you.
+<br>2.
+Next, we use a script with [**Interview guides**](https://drive.google.com/drive/folders/1HZk2ez9spfpvNBYwz68wOcP9kX06-4EW?usp=sharing) to conduct usability testing, and always keep the text in front of you.
 Don’t hesitate to read from it but I find it’s ok to ad-lib a little, even if it means making mistakes.
 When the users see that you are comfortable with making mistakes, it helps take the pressure off them.
-3. You have to make it clear before you start that nothing we do or say is personal and they can always ask questions.
+<br>3.
+You have to make it clear before you start that nothing we do or say is personal and they can always ask questions.
 You need to tell them that sometimes giving the answers too soon will affect the testing and you will wait until the end of the session to answer their questions.
 It’s important to mention this because it will seem rude not to answer their questions as you go along.
 If you want honest answers, it can be useful to point out you did not work on this project (whether that’s true or not) and that you are just overseeing the testing.

+As with preparation, this is where live and remote testing diverge.
+First, we'll cover live than remote testing.

+#### Live testing

-4. Give the 🗝 [**Statement of Consent and Confidentiality statement**](https://drive.google.com/open?id=1OzQrCEtUuzfynynlDKRyg5b5PMbdBDkv) (when mentioned in the Interviewer guides).
+<br>4.Give the 🗝 [**Statement of Consent and Confidentiality statement**](https://drive.google.com/open?id=1OzQrCEtUuzfynynlDKRyg5b5PMbdBDkv) (when mentioned in the Interviewer guides).
     **Statement of** **Consent** — explain that we will record the screen and the user's face and use it only for purpose of this research.
     **Confidentiality statement** — point out that all the information regarding the app and this testing is confidential.
 Your role here is not to come across as an expert but as a good listener, so don’t hesitate to admit your ignorance about anything.
-5. After reading [**Interview guides**](https://drive.google.com/drive/folders/1HZk2ez9spfpvNBYwz68wOcP9kX06-4EW?usp=sharing), give the user the 🗝 [**Out loud instruction**](https://drive.google.com/open?id=14SzICkNuCsTBJKXacZafm-YL4QD_VTZc) document.
+<br>5.
+After reading [**Interview guides**](https://drive.google.com/drive/folders/1HZk2ez9spfpvNBYwz68wOcP9kX06-4EW?usp=sharing), give the user the 🗝 [**Out loud instruction**](https://drive.google.com/open?id=14SzICkNuCsTBJKXacZafm-YL4QD_VTZc) document.
 This activity helps the user to be comfortable with talking out loud.
 Give the first **task**.
 It is crucial to give only one task at the time so the user can focus.
 The user will do an excellent job by thinking out loud on their own.
 If they don’t, encourage them to do so.
 It's ok to ask questions like “What are you thinking?” or “What do you think…” to get them to start talking about their experience but try not to evoke a conversation.
 Talking too much at inappropriate times, or leading the user can affect what they do and say, which can ruin in part or all of the research findings.
 From here on, observe while the participants try to complete the given task, letting them continue until either:
 <br> - they finished the task,
 <br> - they get frustrated,
 <br> - we’re not learning anything new by watching them try to muddle through.
 <br>If the participant can't solve the task after a couple of minutes, suggest that they read it out loud again.
 Remind the user during the task to tell you when they think they are done.
-7. After the task - give a [**task rating table**](https://drive.google.com/drive/folders/1vCQEJyaTYtFupEq3pHisLsXrkUzHGqbq?usp=sharing) for that specific task.
+<br>6.
+After the task - give a [**task rating table**](https://drive.google.com/drive/folders/1vCQEJyaTYtFupEq3pHisLsXrkUzHGqbq?usp=sharing) for that specific task.
-8. After each task, while the user is filling out the task rating table, the facilitator prepares the prototype for the next task.
+<br>7.
+After each task, while the user is filling out the task rating table, the facilitator prepares the prototype for the next task.
 Set up the prototype on the screen where the next task begins and make sure everything is working.
-9. If you're don earlier than you've planned, ask the user some questions regarding general impressions or specific features (interview-style).
+<br>8.
+When user is done with testing the app, ask them some general follow-up questions (e.g., the best and worst thing about using the app).
-9. When you are done with the session, don't forget to give the user their reward for participating.
+<br>9.
+When you are done with the session, don't forget to give the user their reward for participating.
-10. Make sure that you have 10-15 minutes before the next session, so that you can prepare everything again.
+<br>10.
+Make sure that you have 10-15 minutes before the next session, so that you can prepare everything again.

+#### Remote testing

+<br>4.
+Double-check if participant has signed recording consent and NDA.
+If they did, turn on the recording of session.
+<br>5.
+After reading [**Interview guides**](https://drive.google.com/drive/folders/1HZk2ez9spfpvNBYwz68wOcP9kX06-4EW?usp=sharing), tell participant to open the Maze link.
+Tell them to follow the instructions and to **think out loud** as they go through the tasks.
+If participant's a bit quiet, it's ok to ask questions like “What are you thinking?” or “What do you think…”.
+Try not to start a conversation, but just to remind them to think out loud.
+Talking too much at inappropriate times, or leading the user can affect what they do and say, which can ruin in part or all of the research findings.
+<br>6.
+Ask participants **not to refresh their browser** or go back in browser's navigation.
+This might affect Maze's tracking of their behavior.
+<br>7.
+When users are done with Maze (they'll get "Thank you" screen), ask them follow-up questions.
+<br>8.
+Tell users how they'll get their reward, e.g., you'll send voucher code via email.

-## 3. Aftermath
+## 3. Analysis

-After the session, or after all sessions, enter data collected from the task rating tables into the 🗝 [**Task rating spreadsheet**](https://drive.google.com/open?id=1yM2OfOHQ_AFMomjRM2qYgOk0KNkPZatP4Xn3vOgVUEo).
+*Live testing:* After the session, or after all sessions, enter data collected from the task rating tables into the 🗝 [**Task rating spreadsheet**](https://drive.google.com/open?id=1yM2OfOHQ_AFMomjRM2qYgOk0KNkPZatP4Xn3vOgVUEo).

-Go through the observer's notes and video recordings of the users and see what were the pain points in each task and what can we do to improve them.

-Write a 🗝 [**Usability testing report**](https://drive.google.com/open?id=1fXj4RKvXOW3iMmq16TImNRqvucTmIHSx) — a document with general findings from the usability testing (we need to send this to the clients).
-Based on that document, create a keynote presentation to go over the results with clients.
+When you got all the data, go through the rating table or Maze's report, and through the observer's notes and video recordings.
+<br>Build your report around these:
+<br>1.
+Percentage of success for each task,
+<br>2.
+Ease of use for each task,
+<br>3.
+Pain points from your notes of participants thinking out loud,
+<br>4.
+First thing participants taped or clicked on for each task,
+<br>5.
+General appeal of the app to participants,
+<br>6.
+Improvement suggestions, based either on participants direct ideas or your analysis of all of the above.

+You can write your report as Pages/Word document or as presentation.
+You can find both templates 🗝 [in this folder](https://drive.google.com/drive/folders/1GWjGGeO1wGoNCflg0vMxuHP4_6YdA2wU?usp=sharing).
+If you follow the structure of these templates you won't miss any important part of the report, such as describing participants.

+You'll be sending this report to client so try to write it in a simple language and lay down clearly what improvement ideas are the result of the testing.
+That's what clients care about - how we'll use insights to make their product better.

 ## Resources